ARTICLE

 Tropical Rainforests

-Tropical rainforests are mainly located between the latitudes of 23.5°N (the Tropic of Cancer) and 23.5°S (the Tropic of Capricorn)—the tropics.
+Tropical rainforests are mainly located in the tropics, between the of 23.5°N (the Tropic of Cancer) and 23.5°S (the Tropic of Capricorn)—the .
 Tropical rainforests are found in Central and South America, western and central Africa, western India, Southeast Asia, the island of New Guinea, and Australia.

-Sunlight strikes the tropics almost straight on, producing intense solar energy that keeps temperatures high, between 21° and 30°C (70° and 85°F).
+Sunlight strikes the tropics almost straight on, producing intense that keeps high -- between 18° and 30°C (64° and 85°F).
 High temperatures keep the air warm and wet, with an average humidity of between 77 percent and 88 percent.
-Such humid air produces extreme and frequent rainfall, ranging between 200-1000 centimeters (80-400 inches) per year.
-Tropical rainforests are so warm and moist that they produce as much as 75 percent of their own rain through evaporation and transpiration.
+Such humid air produces extreme and frequent rainfall, with average yearly rainfall ranging from roughly 180-250 centimeters (70-98 inches) in tropical rainforests.
+Tropical rainforests are so warm and moist that they produce as much as 75 percent of their own rain through and .

-Tropical rainforests are the most biologically diverse terrestrial ecosystems in the world.
+Tropical rainforests are some of the most biologically diverse ecosystems in the world.
 The Amazon rainforest is the world’s largest tropical rainforest.
-It is home to around 40,000 plant species, nearly 1,300 bird species, 3,000 types of fish, 427 species of mammals, and 2.5 million different insects.
+It is home to around 40,000 plant species, nearly 1,300 bird species, 3,000 types of fish, more than 430 species of mammals and 2.5 million different insects.
 Red-bellied piranhas (Pygocentrus nattereri) and pink river dolphins swim its waters.
 Jewel-toned parrots squawk and fly through its trees.
-Poison dart frogs warn off predators with their bright colors.
-Capuchin and spider monkeys swing and scamper through the branches of the rainforest’s estimated 400 billion trees.
-Millions of mushrooms and other fungi decompose dead and dying plant material, recycling nutrients to the soil and organisms in the understory.
+Poison dart frogs (Dendrobates) warn off predators with their bright colors.
+Capuchin (Cebus) and spider monkeys swing and scamper through the branches of the rainforest’s estimated 400 billion trees.
+Millions of mushrooms and other fungi decompose dead and dying plant material, recycling nutrients to the and organisms in the understory.
 The Amazon rainforest is truly an ecological kaleidoscope, full of colorful sights and sounds.

 Temperate Rainforests